T-113/odin-recipies/README.md

-I will be using my knowledge of differnt html princibles to create a webbage of recipes.
+I will be using my knowledge of htm to create a webpage of a collection recipes.